 Most languages are capable of self documented source code, using comments and annotations.
-Some annotations can be parsed by a special program automatically and converted in HTML pages.
-Knowing how to create comments is an important skill developers must learn.
+It is important to know, some annotations can be parsed by a special program and converted in HTML pages.

-To achieve greater software quality, the source code must be built with some specific attributes.
-There are many other attributes for software quality.
-But here we are talking about source code quality.
-There is a difference.
-Top source code quality attributes are these three.
+To achieve greater software quality, the source code must have specific attributes.
+There are many attributes to consider.
+Here we are talking about source code.

 |1||comprehensive||readable, modular, consistent|